Dave & Buster's: Even More Attractive Now

 Under management's plan of 10 percent annual unit growth, the chain will reach its goal of 200 U.S. locations by 2024.
 In my previous article, I attempted to calculate future revenue using management's plan as the base case while ignoring the possibility of comparable store sales growth and international franchising.
 If the company's new location startup costs and margins remain constant, then a net income of $225 million within 7 years is quite plausible.

 However, perhaps it would be more accurate to use some measure of "owner earnings" for valuation rather than GAAP earnings.
 After all, a business like D&B requires continuous capital expenditure.
 Remodeling, new games, and maintenance should all be included as part of what it truly costs to keep the business going.
-Fortunately D&B's annual report breaks down these expenditures enough for basic analysis.
+Fortunately, D&B's annual report breaks down these expenditures enough for basic analysis.

 My estimate of $225 million in earnings already includes the one-time costs of opening new locations.
 If the $57 million that the company spent to maintain its existing stores in 2016 is factored into the future as a 5.6 percent cut of revenue, which was the case in 2016, then owner earnings in 2024 would be about $166 million.